 For anyone who has not had the joy of reading Tom Fishburne’s work, please start!
 His cartoons (or should I say marketoons) have a way of sending a message that is so simple yet effective.
 His recent We’re Going Digital brings up a critical point that I’d like to apply to open innovation.
 Tom said it well, “Sometimes marketers forget that media platforms are enablers to big ideas.
 They aren’t the big ideas themselves.”
 This lesson applies to open innovation too: Open innovation itself is not the end game; rather, it is a means to the end, which is better strategic business development for your organization.
 That’s the point of my upcoming webinar with Laura Schoppe: To help you do more than talk the talk of open innovation; we’ll help you learn how to walk the walk!

 Finally, we’ve blogged before about the need to be patient when it comes to getting to a deal, be it licensing or partnering, let alone seeing commercial success in a technology spin-out.
-Now, TTOs that are getting pressured regarding how long tech transfer takes have another resource, thanks to Tim Kastelle’s blog post: Three Hidden Factors that Make Innovation Diffusion Hard (as well as the wealth of great innovation posts on Tim’s Innovation Leadership Network site).
+Now, TTOs that are getting pressured regarding how long tech transfer takes have another resource, thanks to Tim Kastelle’s blog post: Three Hidden Factors that Make Innovation Diffusion Hard.
 This post hits on the often not discussed realities and challenges of innovation.
 Thanks, Tim, for bringing this front and center!

 I hope that you find these articles on open innovation and innovation interesting and useful in your innovation efforts.
 What are your top picks for news or commentary in this area?
 Post a comment below or else send me a private message.